First Impression Tips for Security Startups

 You might have only 1-2 minutes to make an impression on the other party.
 One approach to fitting in all the details outlined above in a brief statement is to use a template like this:

-- Explain why you’re excited about the potential of assisting the other party with their objectives tied to your product’s value proposition.
+- Signal your personal credibility in the space relevant to your listener to indicate that you have the potential of assisting the company with their needs.

-- Mention a few key challenges that you know the other company is facing and demonstrate your understand of their reason for engaging with you in this discussion.
+- Acknowledge a few key challenges that you know the listener is facing, hopefully referring to the way your startup has helped other firms in a similar situations.

-- Clarify why you have credibility in this space and, therefore, have the potential of assisting the other company with their needs.

-- Share your elevator pitch, briefly explaining the nature of your product in a manner that accounts for the other party’s challenges and objectives.
+- Share your elevator pitch, briefly explaining the nature of your product in a manner that accounts for the other party’s objectives.

-- Pause and let the other person react to your initial pitch, so they become engaged in the discussion and so that you know how proceed with the conversation based on their feedback.
+- Pause and let the person react to your pitch, so they become engaged in the discussion and so that you know how to proceed based on their feedback.

-Each situation is unique.
-There are plenty of scenarios where my tips for forming a good first impressions need to be adjusted.
-Yet, it’s a good idea to understand and master some rules before you can learn the best way to break them.
-This post is based on the experiences I’ve had on the receiving end of security startups’ pitches.
-I’d love to hear from the individuals who were on the other side, since they will probably have a different perspective and tips based on their own interactions.
+You’ll encounter a variety of situations.
+There are plenty of scenarios where these tips for forming a good first impression need to be adjusted.
+Perhaps this advice helps you define a foundation that you’ll tweak based on you own experiences and other unique aspects of your situation.

-If this topic is interesting to you, you might like my post on Questions for Endpoint Security Startups.